labd/graphql-codegen-plugin-amplience/README.md

 # GraphQL Codegen Amplience

-This repository contains 2 plugins for Graphql codegen to generate Amplience JSON schemas and Terraform resources for Amplience out of a Graphql schema.
+This repository contains 2 plugins for Graphql codegen to generate Amplience JSON schemas and Terraform resources for Amplience Content Types out of a Graphql schema.

 ## AmplienceJSON plugin